Finding and Filtering Safe Drinking Water on Outdoor Adventures

 Why do we filter?

 Even beautiful looking natural water sources along the trail can be full of germs.
 Giardia was our main concern on the Pacific Crest Trail and Continental Divide Trail, but contaminated water can cause other diseases too.
-We knew several thruhikers who contracted giardia and had to take time off trail due to diarrhea and vomiting.
+We know several thruhikers who contracted Giardia and had to take time off trail due to diarrhea and vomiting.

 Our preferred method: hollow fiber filters